Harsh-jadoun/Harsh-jadoun/README.md

 About Me

 -  🎓 Studying Bachelor of Technology (BTECH) at T ITM group of instituions.
-- 💻 Proficient in HTML5, CSS3, and C.
+- 💻 Proficient in HTML5, CSS3, Java and C.
 - 🌱 Always learning and exploring new technologies to enhance my skills.
 - 📚 Currently diving deeper into frameworks,Data Structure and algorithms.
 - 📫 How to reach me:
 - Instagram id:- Official_jadoun_thakur.
 - Email id:- harshgbn07@gmail.com

+Skills
+Programming Languages:
+HTML5 CSS3 Java C

+Tools and Technologies:
+Git